joaovictorlopezpereira/Generic-Operators/README.md

 that the procedures are being stored using set-cdr!, a procedure that the Scheme Language no longer has.
 The usage of these procedures are not strictly necessary, so these functions can be updated so that we can run our program in Scheme.
-Maybe a few if statements would need to have a else clause.
+Maybe a few if statements would need to have an else clause.

 Bibliography: